exonlabs/py-exonutils/README.md

 # ExonUtils #

-General utilities and helpers for applications.
+General tools and utils for applications.

 ## Installing ##